mildronize/type-safe-design-pattern/docs/type-programming/type-programming.md

 In generally programming, a loop is a control flow statement that allows us to repeat a block of code multiple times.
 In type programming, we can think of a recursive type as a loop.
 We can declare a recursive type that repeats a type computation multiple times.

-For example, we can declare a recursive type `Repeat` that repeats a type `T` multiple times.
-This is similar to declaring a loop that repeats a block of code multiple times.
+For example, we can declare a recursive type `FilterString` that filters out the string elements from an array type `T`.
+This is similar to writing a loop that filters out the string elements from an array.

 ```ts twoslash
 // Declare a recursive type